casperchen1/codefest-2025-fall-BE/README.md

 ## /api/pressence (POST)
 **purpose:**
-send the user location to the server, and return the nearest facility around. increase the points of the user if he's within the `MAX_DISTANCE` inRange is true if the user is can obtain points
+send the user location to the server, and return the nearest facility around. increase the points of the user if he's within the `MAX_DISTANCE`. inRange is true if the user can obtain points

 **body:**
 ```json